 - student resources for life after high school

 Many teachers maintain their own websites that provide access to textbooks and other resources, and detail homework assignments, and test and quiz dates.
-Special resources for parents and students are also usually available on the district, school, or teacher websites.
+Other resources for parents and students are usually available on the district, school, or teacher websites.

 3. Support Homework Expectations

 During the high school years, homework gets more intense and grades become critical for college plans.
 Students planning to attend college also need to prepare for the SATs and/or ACTs.
-Amid all these changes, many teens are learning how to balance academics with extracurricular activities, social lives, and jobs.
+At the same time, many teens are learning how to balance academics with extracurricular activities, social lives, and jobs.

 An important way to help is to make sure your teen has a quiet, well-lit, distraction-free place to study that's stocked with supplies.
 Distraction-free means no phone, TV, or websites other than homework-related resources.
 Be sure to check in from time to time to make sure that your teen hasn't gotten distracted.

-Regularly sit down with your teen to go over class loads and make sure they're balanced, and help him or her stick to a homework and study schedule.
+Talk with your teen often to go over class loads and make sure they're balanced, and help them stick to a homework and study schedule.

 Encourage your teen to ask for help when it's needed.
-Most teachers are available for extra help before or after school, and also might be able to recommend other resources.
+Most teachers are available for extra help before or after school and might be able to recommend other resources.